Vandetanib (By mouth)

 If a dose is missed:

-- If you miss a dose or forget to use it, and it is less than 12 hours since your last dose, take it as soon as you can and take your next dose at the normal time.
-If you miss a dose and it is more than 12 hours since your last dose, wait and take your next dose at the normal time.
+- If you miss a dose or forget to use your medicine and it is less than 12 hours since your regular time, take it as soon as you can and take your next dose at the normal time.
+If you miss a dose or forget to use it, and it is more than 12 hours since your regular time, skip the missed dose and take your next dose at the normal time.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine: